ShaneTracey7/LifePlus/README.md

 The app helps prevent procrastination and lack of motivation through the use of a reward system.
 There is a set amount of points for each task the user completes, that can be used to redeem default or user-generated rewards, such as getting fast food.

 The app also has a permanent daily, weekly, and monthly To-Do lists where the user can set default item's that remain there after the lists reset every day, week, and month.
+The daily list then tracks history, so the user can look back and see their progress on a calendar.

+The user can also make their own lists of different styles (basic, task, hybrid).

+List items have different styles (all items displayed are in dark mode):